Our Staff Team

 Arrington was born in Winston-Salem, North Carolina.
 She holds a master's degree from Harvard Divinity School.
 She lives in Jamaica Plain with her partner and seven-year old daughter.

-Natalie Finstad, Director of Leadership and Engagement
+Natalie Finstad, Director of Programs and Engagement

 Natalie began her professional career as a community organizing fellow with Life Together, a program for young adults in the Episcopal Church.
 Here, Natalie experienced how organizing can simultaneously seek collective justice and develop an individual awareness of agency.